steveseguin/chromicam/readme.md

 Stop OBS Virtual Cam before using with this tool if its already in use.
 (Stop it in OBS if using it there, for example)

-If it crashes, deactive and reaactivate OBS Virtualcam (via its OBS device settings works) Also double check to make sure its not already in use by OBS or other app.

-This app will use the first OBS Virtualcam; others install are ignored.

 There will not be any video output unless the content is dynamic; it will update on scene changes.